 What is Certificate Transparency?

-Certificate Transparency (CT) is a system which uses public logs to record all certificates issued by a Certificate Authority (CA).
-Browsers, CAs and other parties can use CT (alongside other existing techniques) to confirm a certificate was correctly issued and thus enhance trust.
+Certificate Transparency (CT) is a project started by Google, aiming to eliminate various structural flaws in the SSL certificate system.
+CT allows anyone to detect SSL certificates that have been mistakenly issued by a Certificate Authority (CA), or maliciously acquired from an otherwise unimpeachable CA. Browsers, CAs and other parties can use CT (alongside other existing techniques) to confirm a certificate was correctly issued and thus enhance trust.

 How does CT work?

-Basically, CAs send certificates to a CT log server, which logs the delivery and sends back a Signed Certificate Timestamp (SCT).
+Essentially, when a CT log server receives a new certificate, it responds with a Signed Certificate Timestamp (SCT).
 This SCT is used as proof of the date of issuance, usually by attaching it to the issued certificate.
 (There’s more than one way to deliver SCTs – but that’s for a more detailed article.)

-It’s important to note that a certificate is stored in a log forever – items can be added to a log fairly easily, but removal is designed to be difficult (or impossible).
+It’s important to note that a certificate is stored in a log forever – items can be added to a log fairly easily, but removal is impossible; even for expired certificates.

-Other parts of the CT design specify monitors (which keep an eye out for suspicious certificates) and auditors (which verify that logs are trustworthy) – these may be run by CAs or third parties (monitors) or actually built into browsers (auditors).
+CT logs are periodically verified by independent CT services specified in the CT design, namely monitors (which keep an eye out for suspicious certificates) and auditors (which verify that logs are trustworthy).
+Monitors can be run by CAs or other third parties, while auditors are actually built into browsers.

-Much more detail about how CT works can be found here.
+Much more information about how CT works, can be found here.

-CT has been applied to some sets of non-EV certificates already as well – for instance, all certificates issued by Symantec since June 2016 have been required to utilize CT by browser root programs, due to problems they encountered.
+CT has previously been applied to a few non-EV certificates as well – for instance, all certificates issued by Symantec since June 2016 have been required to utilize CT, due to problems they encountered.

 Any issues to be aware of?